luisw90/luisw90/README.md

 ### Hi there 👋

+I'm a former architect that decided to switch carriers to follow my passiion in tech!

 <!--
 **luisw90/luisw90** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.